Best 8 Active Directory Management Tools for IT Teams (2026)

 ManageEngine AD Manager Plus Logo

 ManageEngine AD Manager Plus handles Active Directory management and identity governance for hybrid environments.
-It targets mid-sized to large enterprises that need to wrangle AD, Microsoft 365, and Google Workspace user management from a single console.
+We think it’s a strong option for mid-sized to large enterprises that need to automate bulk AD operations across AD, Microsoft 365, Exchange, and Google Workspace from a single console.
+The platform focuses on operational efficiency rather than security auditing.

-Customers consistently praise the onboarding automation, especially smaller IT teams managing large user populations.
-Education sector users highlight the SIS integration as critical for handling daily account churn across thousands of student accounts.
+Users consistently praise the onboarding automation, particularly smaller IT teams managing large user populations.
+Education sector teams highlight the SIS integration as critical for handling daily account churn across thousands of student accounts.
+Something to be aware of is that occasional updates can temporarily break functionality until patched, which is a concern for production environments.
+Reviews also mention that the interface feels dated compared to newer identity management platforms.

 Strengths